niclaslindberg/webx-routes/README.md

             $response->setContent("Hello there " + $adminService->countAdmins() + " admin(s)");
         }
     }
-    #Controllers support both method- and constructor IOC.
-    #Parameters, taking precedence over IOC injected ones,
+    #Controller functions can be invoked with user parameters.
+Parameters, taking precedence over IOC injected ones,
-    #can be defined in the last arguemnt `$parameters` array.
+    #can be defined in the last arguemnt `$parameters` array or with parametes defiend in the `onMatch` switch.
 ```

 ## Defining default namespaces for loading controllers